 Designated courses are required to be accepted in the STEP program prior to enrollment and/or have a TB test due to required field hours.
-Please see course descriptions for the following notations:

-+Acceptance into STEP required.
+Please see course descriptions for the following notations: +Acceptance into STEP required.
+TB test needed

-EL152 English Language Arts for K-2 + \ 3 credits
+EL152 English Language Arts for K-2 + 3 credits